Cogges/cogges.github.io/children.md

 ### Cogglets

 Cogglets is a baby, toddler and carer group run by St Mary’s Church in Cogges.
 We welcome all children aged 0-5 years and their parents or carers.
 You will be welcomed with a fresh cup of coffee or tea and friendly face.
 At Cogglets, our focus is on the carer.
 We believe that if you are well cared for, the children you are caring for will be too.
-[Cogglets](/cogglets.html) meets from 1.15pm to 2.45pm (term time only) on Tuesdays at Cogges Church Centre on Church Lane OX28 3LA and on Thursdays at Madley Park Hall, OX28 1UE.
+[Cogglets](/cogglets.html) meets from 1.15pm to 2.45pm (term time only) on Thursdays at Madley Park Hall, OX28 1UE.

 ### Seasonal Events